GfSE/SpecIF/tutorials/05_Requirement-with-Enumerated-Property.md

 Finally let us have a look at the tab \"Reports\" of the SpecIF-Viewer.
 You may check yourself by clicking the link at the very lower right corner of this page.

 ![Requirement with Enumerated-Property Reports](./images/Requirement-with-Enumerated-Property-Reports.png)

-- The first report on the left shows how many *resourceClasses* are defined, one in this case, and how many resources of that class exist, also a single one in this case.
+- The first report panel on the left shows how many *resourceClasses* are defined, one in this case, and how many resources of that class exist, also a single one in this case.
-- The second shows how how many instances of the given class (see the title of the report) have any of the defined value of a property with an enumerated dataType.
+- The second report panel shows how how many instances of the given class (see the title of the report) have any of the defined value of a property with an enumerated dataType.
 Also trivial in this case: Resources of class \"IREB-Requirement\" have one property with enumerated values and the single instance has the value \"Rather High\".
-- But interesting to note is that none of the reports have been programmed explicitly.
-Just the classes of the current projects are used to construct the reports.
+- However, note that none of the reports have been programmed explicitly.
+Just the classes of the current projects are used to construct the report panels.
 Then, the respective instance counts are added.
-It is completely generic by virue of the SpecIF class definitions.
+These reports are completely generic by virtue of the SpecIF class definitions.
+- In one of the later tutorials we will see that the enumerated properties may also be used for a faceted filtering of resources.

 You may also view/download the example [Requirement with Enumerated Property](http://specif.de/examples/05_Requirement-with-Enumerated-Property.specif "SpecIF Example \'Requirement with Enumerated Property\'") or display it using the [SpecIF Viewer](http://specif.de/apps-alpha/view.html#import=../examples/05_Requirement-with-Enumerated-Property.specif).